About Radio Sapientia

 In these documents, the Fathers of the Council refer to the means of communications as gifts of God, which if properly used, can be of considerable benefit to humanity.
 They invite all Church members to make concerted effort to ensure that modern means of communication are put at the service of the multiple forms of apostolate without delay and as energetically as possible, wherever they are needed.

 So, when the Uganda Episcopal Conference realised the yearning and the readiness of the public (Eklezia) to participate and utilise the radio facility, they did not hesitate to act and set up Radio Sapientia.
 Fr.
 Anthony Matovu was at the helm as the first Managing Director of Radio Sapientia, followed by Br.
-Kazibwe Rogers, Sr. Juliet Ssanyu and now Sister Denis Ssamanya who became the Station director on 10th June 2009.
+Kazibwe Rogers, Sr. Juliet Ssanyu, Sister Denis Ssamanya and now Fr.
+Eustachio Rwemalika who became the Station director in 2012.